jimeh/rubocopfmt.el/README.md

 ## Usage

-To enable formatting `ruby-mode` buffers with rubocopfmt on save, simply enable `rubocop-mode` within `ruby-mode` with something like this in your config:
+To enable formatting `ruby-mode` buffers on save with rubocopfmt, simply enable `rubocopfmt-mode` within `ruby-mode` with something like this in your config:

 ```lisp
 (add-hook 'ruby-mode-hook #'rubocopfmt-mode)